davecheney/gophercon2018-performance-tuning-workshop/1-welcome/1-welcome.md

 [**Download Go 1.10.3**][0]

-_Note_: Although there is a strong chance Go 1.11 will have shipped by Gophercon, we're sticking to Go 1.10.
-If you want to use Go 1.11, you'll have to do the translations in your head.
+_Note_: If you've already upgraded to Go 1.11 that's ok.
+There are always some small changes to optimisation choices between minor Go releases but there's nothing substantially different between Go 1.10 and Go 1.11.

 ### Graphviz